alphagov/paas-tech-docs/README.md

 ## Running tests

-This repo is configured in Travis to run a link-checker over the generated docs to find any broken links and so on.
+This repo is configured in GitHub actions to run a link-checker over the generated docs to find any broken links and so on.
 If you want to run this locally, do the
 following: